 Now, this is a generic figure, attempting to capture the essential activities of raw processing and their corresponding color considerations.
 Some software doesn’t use the concept of a “working profile”; dcraw, for instance, works the data in the camera space, and converts it to a user-selectable color space just prior to writing the output file; the default is sRGB.
 But, a working profile is a important concept, so it’s included in the figure.
 The rest of the post describes the reasons and considerations for each of the places in the workflow touched by a color space activity.

 This is the first step in the chain that is required to adhere to The Key Point.
 For the color characteristics of the image captured by the specific camera, a white point and primaries that represent those characteristics must be “assigned” to the image.
 The verb “assign” is important to consider; assigning a profile just attaches it to the image; the image is not modified at this step.
-So now, the image can be properly considered with respect to its color at each subsequent step in the processing workflow.
+So now, with the camera-specific white point and primaries, the image can be properly considered with respect to its color at each subsequent step in the processing workflow.

 Sooo… if this information isn’t supplied by the camera in the raw file, where does it come from?
 It can be specified in one of two main ways: 1) from a humongous list stored internally by the raw processing software, one entry for every camera the software supports, or, 2) in a profile provided by, and usually created by, the photographer.